michaelschort/ioBroker-compose/README.md

 ## Database:

 This Compose file uses Mariadb as a drop-in-replacement for My-sql as database-container.
 If You want to use some other Database like Influx, feel free to customize the compose file to your needs.

-You can provide a password to your Database with env "DB_PASSWORD"
+*optional*  You can provide a password to your Database with env "DB_PASSWORD"

 ### Access Database inside ioBroker: